Healthy Habits = Healthy Kids

 Here are 7 tips that make keeping clean… easy, fun and even a bit entertaining.

-1. Hand Washing Helpers: Hand washing is one of the most important methods to stop the spread of germs and prevent kids from getting sick.
 Here are some tips to make hand washing fun while teaching your child a life-long healthy habit.

 - Use fun soap containers or scented soaps